ghost-goblin/javascriptFundamentals/part5.md

 arr.reduce(callback[, initialValue])
 ```
 The callback argument is a function that will be called once for every item in the array.
 This function takes four arguments, but often only the first two are used.
-* accumulator - the returned value of the previous iteration
+* `accumulator` - the returned value of the previous iteration
-* currentValue - the current item in the array
+* `currentValue` - the current item in the array
-* index - the index of the current item
+* `index` - the index of the current item
-* array - the original array on which reduce was called
+* `array` - the original array on which reduce was called

-The initialValue argument is optional.
-If provided, it will be used as the initial accumulator value in the first call to the callback function.

 ```js
 const numbers = [1,2,3,4];